knighthawk121/rl_pid_uros/README.md

    #for service client
    ros2 run rl_pid_uros pid_tuner_service

-   #for launching action client and Micro-ros-agent
+   #for launching action client and Micro-ros-agent (if installed locally)
    ros2 launch rl_pid_uros rl_action

-   #for launching service client and Micro-ros-agent
+   #for launching service client and Micro-ros-agent (if installed locally)
    ros2 launch rl_pid_uros rl_service

    #select the agent from the options and the server node for running the server.